Myoxocephalus

-Myoxocephalus is a genus of marine ray-finned fishes belonging to the family Cottidae, the typical sculpins.
+Myoxocephalus is a genus of marine ray-finned fishes belonging to the cottoid family Psychrolutidae, the marine sculpins.
 They are found in the northern Pacific, Arctic and Atlantic Oceans, with a few species in lakes.

 Taxonomy

 Myoxocephalus was first proposed as a monospecific genus in 1811 by Tilesius when he described Myoxocephalus stelleri from Kamchatka.
-The 5th edition of Fishes of the World classifies this genus in the subfamily Cottinae of the family Cottidae but other authorities classify it in the subfamily Myoxocephalinae of the family Psychrolutidae, although others place the subfamily Myoxocephalinae within the Cottidae.
+The 5th edition of Fishes of the World (2016) still classified this genus in the subfamily Cottinae of the family Cottidae but more recently it has been classified in the subfamily Myoxocephalinae of the family Psychrolutidae.

 Species

-There are currently 14 recognized species in this genus:
+There are currently 15 recognized species in this genus: